New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Results and discussion

 with $E_l$ the muon energy and $T_N$ the kinetic energy of the ejected proton.
-Both RDWIA calculations tend to underestimate (ROP) or overestimate (ED-RMF) the measurements as function of $Q^2_\text{CCQE}$, being the ED-RMF prediction closer to data in the bin that excludes forward muon angles, i.e. $-0.65 <\cos{\theta_l}< 0.8$.
-In the case of the cross section as function of $E_\nu^\text{cal}$, all the models overpredict the data in the tail of the distribution (large $E_\nu^\text{cal}$-values).
+The argon binding energy is assumed to be $40$ MeV.
+Both RDWIA calculations tend to underestimate (ROP) or overestimate (ED-RMF) the measurements as function of $Q^2_\text{CCQE}$.
+However, the ED-RMF prediction describes better the data in the bin that excludes forward muon angles, i.e. $-0.65 <\cos{\theta_l}< 0.8$.
+In the case of the cross section as function of $E_\nu^\text{cal}$, all the models overpredict the data in the tail of the distribution at large $E_\nu^\text{cal}$-values.
+Given that a good description of $E_\nu^\text{cal}$ requires a description of the fully exclusive final state including very low momentum hadrons below detection threshold, the poor agreement is unsurprising.

 Finally, the $\cos{\theta_l}$ distribution is shown in Fig.~\ref{CC0pi1p_costhetal}.
-All the predictions are within the experimental uncertainty except for the forward angle bin that is overestimated.
-However, a recent work by the MicroBooNE collaboration~\cite{https://doi.org/10.48550/arxiv.2301.03700} shows a $\cos{\theta_l}$ distribution that is reproduced correctly by different neutrino generators.
+The ROP and GENIE-SuSAv2 predictions are within the experimental uncertainty except for the forward angle bin that is overestimated by the GENIE-SuSAv2 and ED-RMF models.
+However, recent work by the MicroBooNE collaboration~\cite{https://doi.org/10.48550/arxiv.2301.03700} shows a $\cos{\theta_l}$ distribution that is reproduced correctly by different neutrino generators.
 This suggests that the discrepancy observed in Fig.~\ref{CC0pi1p_costhetal} at small muon scattering angles might be due to the use of an old version of the GENIE configuration that accounts for efficiency corrections and beam-induced backgrounds.
+This old version of GENIE (v2.12.2)~\cite{ANDREOPOULOS201087,andreopoulos2015genie} treats the nucleus as a Bodek-Ritchie Fermi gas, uses the Llewellyn-Smith CCQE scattering prescription~\cite{LLEWELLYNSMITH1972261}, the empirical MEC model~\cite{10.1063/1.4919465}, the Rein-Sehgal resonance and coherent scattering model~\cite{REIN198179}, and a data-driven FSI model denoted as “hA”~\cite{SGMashnik_2006}.